Principle 8: Families Need To Be Informed About Their Child Or Young Person's Healthcare

 Introduction

-The following is one of a group of principles which recognise the particular needs of children and young people receiving health and disability support services.
+The following is one of a group of principles which recognise the particular needs of tamariki (children) and rangatahi (young people) receiving health and disability support services.
 The principles describe what should be provided when your child or young person receives those services.
-They are based on expert opinion and a considerable body of literature in New Zealand and overseas and they have been developed after wide consultation.

 See a listing of 14 principles guiding provision of health and disability services